 Given the relatively small galleys of aircraft, even the difference of inches is important.
-An aviation caterer has to know the specific of each aircraft the fit within those limitations.
+An aviation caterer has to know the specifications of each aircraft the fits within those limitations.

 The thing that holds true in private aviation is that it is always trying to do anything it takes to accommodate the customer.